davidbeckonline/davidbeckonline-site/content/cv/_index.md

 ![davidbeck_cv](/images/2019-12-03_re-invent_400px.png)

-Ad Tech consultant with a background in IT program management.
-I enjoy learning new things, so I enjoy working together with clients and learning about their challenges.
-Ideally, I try to solve those - or at least help them walk in the right direction.
-I like to work with people and help them.
+I am a data-driven Program Manager with leadership experience and a background in consulting, as well as programmatic advertising.
+Deconstructing and improving processes is one of my passions.
+A great interest in IT has determined my professional career.

 Outside of work, the focus is on family.
 With two boys, we live outside of Berlin.
-I enjoy gardening and any sort of tinkering around our house - and vinyl records.
+I enjoy gardening and any sort of tinkering around our house.
+I am always up for something new.
+Just recently, our boys got me into skateboarding.

 ***